How to apply for a drought permit if you're a water company.

 - both the Environment Agency and Natural Resources Wales if the permit could affect both England and Wales

 - Natural England or Natural Resources Wales (and National Parks authorities, if relevant) if your application is likely to affect a statutory designated site, such as a Habitats Directive site, Ramsar site or site of special scientific interest (SSSI)

 If you need a navigation authority’s consent

-Your application will be refused by the Environment Agency or Natural Resources Wales if you need consent and the navigation authority doesn’t give it.
+Your application will be refused by the Environment Agency or Natural Resources Wales if you need consent and the navigation authority does not give it.
 You can apply for a drought order as an alternative if this happens.

 Send any written consent from the navigation authority with your application.
-If you don’t need consent from a navigation authority, you must say so on your application form.
+If you do not need consent from a navigation authority, you must say so on your application form.

 Check if you need other consents

-You may also need to apply for other consents that the drought permit doesn’t cover, such as:
+You may also need to apply for other consents that the drought permit does not cover, such as:

 - land drainage consent